snowyu/util-ex.js/docs/modules/object_get_non_enumerable_names.md

 ▸ **getNonEnumerableNames**(`aObject`): `string`[]

-Returns an array of non-enumerable property names of an object.
+Returns an array of non-enumerable owner property names of an object.

 #### Parameters